 Amazon and other platforms have put immediacy in vogue.
 There is no time, 2 years is an eternity.
 In 6 months, a product must be on the market.
 Rotation is a need and when a product survives 5 years it turns almost timeless.
 With technological objects, it happens that the user asks for 3,4 or 5 different finishes of the same product and then returns those that he does not like.

 Giant production companies like Kuka Home have phagocytized small, historical companies and they are now selling their products in any part of the world.
 What makes the context even more complex is the fact that financial investments are constantly looking for new patents and industrial property registries.
 In short, new products and the added value that maintain them in the forefront accounting for the fluctuation of the investments.

-Getting back to your question, world is changing faster than ever – not only techologically but also socially, environmentally, politically, and economically.
+Getting back to your question, world is changing faster than ever – not only technologically but also socially, environmentally, politically, and economically.
 In the midst of these shifts, designers have the crucial task of thinking about what our future will look like and how we will interact with it.
-A challeging task, indeed...
+A challenging task, indeed...